Hanish25BCE10632/CSA2001-Fundamentals-AIML/README.md

 ---

-Note :- Note: The dataset is not included in this repository due to size limitations.
+Note: The dataset is not included in this repository due to size limitations.
 Please place the dataset in the specified folder structure before running the code.

 ---